simranrawat/DevOps_ppmtool/README.md

 ## Installing and Running the application
  Download the project folder PPMToolFullStack and do:

- **mvn clean instal** to build the project, download dependencies and generate the target folder.Then run the main class.
+ **mvn clean install** to build the project, download dependencies and generate the target folder.Then run the main class.

  Download the folder ppmtool-react-client and do: